ReactFinland/site/pages/blog/2020-04-22-rf-2020-online-workshops.md

 ### From a Physical Workshop to an Online Workshop

-If you have already bought a ticket to a workshop, you have likely received a message about transfer.
+If you have already bought a ticket to a workshop, you have likely received a message about possible transfer.
 You can move a workshop ticket to its online version or to another workshop.
 We'll refund 50% of your workshop ticket price.

 In case you want to do this and you missed my initial query, [please send me email](info@react-finland.fi) with your preference and order number in it and I'll do the rest.
 In case you don't want to move to the online version, we'll refund you fully at the end of May without asking.

 ## 28.05 17:00-21:00 - The First Online React Finland Mini-Conference